Wandering In Wiltshire

 Route description

-After leaving the car park and a short trip south of just under a mile to Alton Priors the route turns west and shortly leads in to the Kennet and Avon canal wharf side in Devizes where there are plenty of places to find refreshment as well as the Wadworth Brewery visitor centre to explore if you have the time.
+Upon leaving the car park the route takes a short trip south of just under a mile to Alton Priors.
+After a while, the route turns west and shortly leads in to the Kennet and Avon canal wharf side in Devizes where there are plenty of places to find refreshment as well as the Wadworth Brewery visitor centre to explore if you have the time.

 After leaving Devizes the route turns slightly north through Rowde, but before you go too far from Devizes a slight detour on to the Caen Hill locks is worth a visit.
 From Rowde the route continues westward on quiet lanes until it hits the outskirts of Melksham.

 After leaving Melksham the road now takes a northerly turn and heads straight up to Lacock which is a little over the halfway point in the ride.
 In Lacock we would thoroughly recommend spending some time at both the Abbey and the adjacent Fox Talbot museum, especially if you’re interested in photography and its history.
-This may also be a good opportunity to stop for some refreshment as the tougher part of the ride is about to start.
+This may also be a good opportunity to stop for some refreshment and also take a breather because the tougher part of the ride is about to start.

-About a mile after leaving Lacock the first of the testing hills starts on Mons Lane, but the local scenery is truly stunning and makes the climb well worth the effort.
+About a mile after leaving Lacock the first of the testing hills starts on Mons Lane.
+The local scenery here is truly stunning, certainly making the climb well worth the effort.
 From here the route then takes an undulating profile as it travels through Sandy Lane, Whetham, and Mile Elm before joining the A4 at Quemerford.

-Whilst the A4 is quite a busy road the majority of its length has a shared footpath / cyclepath that can be used to avoid the traffic, and shortly after leaving Quemerford keep a look out on the right at Cherhill for another white horse chalk carving.
-The A4 now rises consistently for a few miles as it passes through Beckhampton and West Kennett where the route turns off the A4 through East Kennett and Boreham before returning to the start point.
+The A4 is quite a busy road the majority of its length.
+But, as was noted earlier, it has a shared footpath / cyclepath that can be used to avoid the traffic.
+Shortly after leaving Quemerford keep a look out on the right at Cherhill for another white horse chalk carving.
+The route is in the hills now, and consequently the A4 now rises consistently for a few miles as it passes through Beckhampton and West Kennett.
+Finally after turning off the A4 the route runs through East Kennett and Boreham before returning to the start point.

 Start Point – Pewsey Downs car park